A few days ago, I was reminded of why I try to avoid being on a payment plan.

-My most recent payment was due the week before Thanksgiving, and payments have to be made in person at the office.
-I was extremely busy with classes and preparing for my trip to Houston, so it totally slipped my mind to go by the office and make my payment.
-When I returned from my trip, I was scheduled for an appointment, but called to reschedule because my nose had turned into a non-stop faucet.
+My most recent payment was due before Thanksgiving, and payments have to be made in person at the office.
+I was busy with classes and preparing for my trip to Houston, and I forgot to go by the office.
+When I returned from Houston, I called the office to reschedule an appointment, because my nose had turned into a non-stop faucet.
 Moments later, the orthodontist’s office called back to ask if I had made my payment for the month.
 I said I hadn’t, and told them I could have my husband come by to make the payment.

-My husband called me later on to tell me that there was going to be a $25 late fee on top of my regular payment.
-Anyone who knows me knows how much fees irk my spirit, and I immediately face-palmed myself for my slip-up.
+My husband called to tell me there would be a $25 late fee on top of my regular payment.
+Anyone who knows me knows how fees irk my spirit, and I immediately face-palmed myself for my slip-up.
 Then I thought: “None of this would have happened if I had just paid for my braces in full!”

-This isn’t the first time that I got lured into the seductive arms of a payment plan, even when I had the money to pay in full.
-I bought my first bedroom set from a local furniture store a few years ago, and was ready to make my purchase.
-The salesperson gave me the same “make a down payment now, and interest-free payments for the next several months” speech, and I had the same thoughts that there would be no harm in making interest-free payments.
-Every month I went into the store to make my payments, until one day I just felt silly about it all.
+This isn’t the first time I was lured into the seductive arms of a payment plan, even when I could have paid in full.
+I bought a bedroom set from a local furniture store a few years ago.
+The salesperson gave me the same “make a down payment now, and interest-free payments the next several months” speech.
+I had the same thoughts that there would be no harm in making interest-free payments.
+Every month I went into the store to make my payment, until one day I felt silly about it all.
 If I had the money, why waste time and gas to go to the store once a month?
-I went in one month and told the sales clerk that I would be paying the remainder of the balance on my account.
-She gave me a strange look, but of course she wasn’t going to refuse money, so I swiped my card and walked out with a proud smile and “PAID-IN-FULL” receipt in my hand.
+I went in one month and told the sales clerk I was paying the full balance on my account.
+She gave me a strange look, but of course she wasn’t going to refuse it.
+I swiped my card and walked out with a proud smile and “PAID-IN-FULL” receipt in my hand.